richardyamamoto/bootcamp-reactjs/README.md

             |--- api.js
 ```
 Example: [api.js](https://gist.github.com/richardyamamoto/e13c0cc1f0277e487f67625de67b7302), _on this example we are using the api from GitHub_

 # Building the Application
+After all this steps, let's start building our application.

 ### Routes

 As we saw in SPA (Single Page Application), React uses a library called _react-router-dom_.
 After following the steps [above](https://github.com/richardyamamoto/bootcamp-reactjs#spa---single-page-application), let's start configuring the routes:

-1.On this example of application, we have two pages, Main and Repository.
+1. On this example of application, we have two pages, Main and Repository.
 The first one going to be located at '/' and the second '/repository'.
-2.Inside the file routes.js, import the `import React from 'react'`.
+2. Inside the file routes.js, import the `import React from 'react'`.
-3.After this, import three modules from react-router-dom `import { BrowserRouter, Switcher, Route } from 'react-router-dom'`
+3. After this, import three modules from react-router-dom `import { BrowserRouter, Switcher, Route } from 'react-router-dom'`
-  - BrowserRouter: This one is responsible for the directory that we know in browser, using bars like api.github.com/repos/richardyamamoto/bootcamp-reactjs
+  - BrowserRouter: This one is responsible for the directory that we know in browser, using bars like _api.github.com/repos/richardyamamoto/bootcamp-reactjs_
   - Switcher: The react-router-dom has the capacity for router more than one route a time, so switcher break it and just allow one route a time
   - Route: Responsible for the path and the component thats going to be loaded
      Exemple: `<Route path='/' exact component={Main}/>` in this case we use `exact` because Route always stop searching as it find the first one that matchs.
+4. After created the routes (_remember that this steps are not linear_), go to your `src/App.js` than `import Routes from './routes'` and put the element `<Routes />` inside the return.

+### Page Main

+The page main is the first thing that the user going to see, so let's start with `import React,{ Component } from 'react'` and create a class Main extending form Component.

+ > _Use the Component modulo when the component is a class_

+Create the `render(){}` method and inside it the `return`